 Car accidents are one of the most common causes of serious injuries and deaths in Las Vegas.
 According to crash facts compiled by the Nevada Department of Public Safety, 304 victims lost their lives in traffic accidents in 2019 (the most recent year data is available).
 Over 1,000 other victims suffered serious injuries that required emergency medical care.

-Keeping yourself safe from a car accident requires vigilance and due diligence as a driver.
-Use these safety tips to decrease your risk of getting involved in a collision in Las Vegas.
+Keeping yourself safe from a Las Vegas car accident requires vigilance and due diligence as a driver.
+Use these safety tips to decrease your risk of getting involved in a collision.

 Defensive driving is an effective way to prevent many motor vehicle collisions, especially in a bustling city like Las Vegas.
 The principles of defensive driving are to 1) pay attention to your surroundings, 2) constantly be alert for potential risks and 3) prepare to respond safely to avoid a hazard at any moment.
 Defensive driving is a smart habit that could put you in a position to prevent a car accident before it happens.

 Drive defensively by constantly scanning the road ahead of you for potential hazards, such as a disabled vehicle stopped in the road or a drunk driver weaving between multiple lanes of traffic.
 You should also be aware of the vehicles that surround you, such as the driver next to you that may not see you and tries to merge on top of you.
 Be prepared to hit the brakes or safely maneuver out of harm’s way if you notice a hazard.

 Despite widely known risks, a large number of drivers still drive while distracted in Las Vegas each day.
 According to the National Highway Traffic Safety Administration, 3,142 lives were lost in car accidents involving distracted drivers in 2020 – representing 8 percent of all fatal accidents that year.
 Cell phones are the most common culprit behind distracted driving.